vovapasko/dmc-front/techdoc.md

 - loading.service
 	> start and stop loading for spinners
 - news.service
-	> Big, huge service CRUD for project, news, formats, hashtag.
-Initializing forms for this all stuf.
+	> Big, huge service CRUD for a project, news, formats, hashtag.
+Initializing forms for this all stuff.
 Handling and processing data and payload for requests.
 This is a big service.
 - notification.service
 	> notify methods, store notifications and notification history, tracking time for notification
 - pagination.service